 This settings option allows you to either enable or disable logging of migration/sync of mailboxes or public folders.

 Here we have discussed the requirements of the migration in detail.
-In the next section, you will find how to perform the actual migration of mailboxes and public folders from one office 365 tenant to another using Kernel Migrator for Exchange (in Part 2 of the migration guide).
+In the next section, you will find how to perform the actual migration of mailboxes and public folders from one office 365 tenant to another using (in Part 2 of the migration guide).